Skip to content

 }

 Not all operators are suitable for overloading.
-Overloading some operators leads to confusing behavior and can even break the basic guarantees of the language.
+Overloading some operators can lead to confusing behavior or even break fundamental guarantees of the language.

-The comma operator , has a similar issue.
-The built-in comma operator guarantees left-to-right evaluation order, but the overloaded version cannot provide this guarantee.
+The comma operator , has a similar problem.
+The built-in comma operator guarantees a left-to-right evaluation order, but the overloaded version cannot provide this guarantee.

-The address-of operator & should not be overloaded in the vast majority of cases—it returns the address of an object, which is one of the most fundamental operations in C++.
-Changing its semantics will cause almost all code to break.
+The address-of operator & should, in the vast majority of cases, not be overloaded—it returns the address of an object, which is one of the fundamental operations of C++.
+Changing its semantics will cause almost all code to fail to work correctly.

-Our advice is: only overload operators whose semantics are natural and do not violate intuitive expectations.
+My advice is: only overload operators that have natural semantics and do not violate intuitive expectations.
 Specifically, arithmetic operators, comparison operators, the subscript operator, the function call operator, and stream operators—these can all be safely overloaded.
-As for logical operators, the comma operator, and the address-of operator—stay far away from them.
+As for logical operators, the comma operator, and the address-of operator—stay away from them.

 Summary

-There is only one core principle to operator overloading: make the code read naturally.
-If your overloaded operator confuses the reader, it is a bad overload.
-Keep this guideline in mind, and you will make the right choice in most situations.
+There is only one core principle of operator overloading: make the code read naturally.
+If the operator you overload confuses the reader, it is a bad overload.
+Keeping this guideline in mind will help us make the right choices in most situations.

-In the next article, we will learn about C++'s four type conversion operators, dynamic memory management mechanisms, and exception handling—these are the more "advanced" features in C++98, and they form the foundation for understanding the direction of modern C++ improvements.
+In the next article, we will learn about C++'s four type conversion operators, dynamic memory management mechanisms, and exception handling—these are more "advanced" features in C++98 and are also the foundation for understanding the direction of modern C++ improvements.